 All parents (including those living within the catchment area) who wish to be admitted to Elmley Castle CE First School in the September must complete an online application form.
-Applications will be accepted from the 1st July 2015 until the closing date in January 2016.
+Applications will be accepted until the closing date which this year falls on 15th January 2018.
 If applicants do not have access to the internet, they are advised to telephone: 01905 822700 for assistance.
 After the closing date, all Late Applications will need to be made on forms which will be made available online to download.

 Joining the school at a later stage

 We welcome admissions of all pupils aged 5 - 10 years during the year, providing we have space in the relevant year group.
+Please contact the school office to arrange a visit.
 If you decide to move a child into our school, other than at the beginning of the Reception Year you will need to complete a CA1 form which can be collected from the school office.

 Priority of Admissions